 Now that you have considered regulations, funding, and who you want for the job, it is time to think about what specific modifications might be beneficial to you or your loved ones.

 While it’s beneficial to have some concrete suggestions in mind, you should first fully evaluate your needs and goals for remodeling.
-Though designed primarily with the elderly in mind, Rebuilding Together, a national non-profit, has an extensive checklist of questions already made that you can use to assess your remodeling requirements.22
+Assess your remodeling requirements with an extensive checklist.
+22

 Your first remodeling consideration should be how people will navigate into, out of, and through your home.
 Your rooms can be as comfortable and accommodating as possible, but this won’t matter if you or others can’t easily enter, exit, and move around.